Biswajitpa/Dentalcare-AI-2.0/README.md

 ## 🦷 Dental Appointment Management System

 A conversational AI-powered dental appointment management platform designed to streamline patient scheduling and clinic operations through natural language interactions.
-Built using LangGraph and Grok-4 (xAI), the system employs a multi-agent architecture where specialized AI agents collaborate to manage appointment booking, rescheduling, cancellations, doctor availability checks, and patient inquiries.
+Built using LangGraph and Grok-4 (xAI), the system employs a multi-agent architecture in which specialized AI agents collaborate to manage appointment booking, rescheduling, cancellations, doctor availability checks, and patient inquiries.

+## 🌟 Highlights

+- **Multi-agent orchestration** — A supervisor agent classifies intent and routes conversations to specialized agents, rather than relying on one monolithic prompt.
+- **Zero-friction booking** — Patients and staff book, reschedule, and cancel appointments using plain natural language, no forms required.
+- **Conflict-safe scheduling** — Every booking and reschedule request is validated against real-time availability to prevent double-booking.
+- **Lightweight, transparent data layer** — Appointments live in a simple CSV file, making the system easy to inspect, test, and extend without a database.
+- **Educational by design** — Clear separation of agents, tools, and state makes this a practical reference implementation for learning LangGraph-based multi-agent systems.
+- **Pluggable LLM backend** — Currently powered by Grok-4 (xAI), with an architecture that isolates model calls so alternate LLMs could be swapped in with minimal changes.

 ## ✨ Key Features

 - 🤖 Multi-agent AI workflow using LangGraph
 - 📅 Intelligent appointment booking and scheduling
 - 🔄 Appointment rescheduling and cancellation support